 If you have a wild plot of land that is full of weeds, there are several approaches to eliminating them so they do not compete with your crops.
 One method involves tillage and one does not.

 We caution against the use of herbicides in controlling your weed problem in the outset, since these chemicals will also affect certain types of crops and can be persistent in the soil for some time, which will stunt (or in some cases prevent) crop development.
+There are some natural weed killer recipes that you can try to eliminate the weeds.

 Most growers will tend to rent or purchase a rototiller to turn the soil, break up plant roots, and incorporate peat or mulch into the topsoil.
 Keep in mind that tillage disturbs topsoil, however, if the soil quality in your plot is very poor from either past surface erosion, mechanical removal of the topsoil, or over-cultivation, tilling organic material into your soil before first planting can be a good choice.